 Year 1: 0.5-0.75 acres of vegetables, 1 acre of dry beans, 0.25 acres of wheat and a minimum of 2 acres in cover crop.
 I have part time work, 3 days per week continuing my consulting job, that will provide me a cushion in year one as I set up the business, develop marketing channels, build infrastructure, and get my systems nailed down.
 I am hoping to get into 1 or 2 small farmers markets as a low-pressure way of getting my feet under me.

 Year 2: The details will depend on my year one experience.
-Year two I will likely expand my cash crop and cover crop ground, which is why >5 acres is desirable.
+Year two I will likely expand my cash crop and cover crop ground.
 I hope to expand my marketing channels in year two and am interested in small wholesale accounts, particularly at grocery stores and co-ops.
 As I move in the wholesale direction I expected to streamline my crop mix.

 My medium-term goals are to develop a viable net income off of the farm, preferably by year three.
 This will allow me to drop the part-time work and scale up my operation.
 My long-term goal is to feel like I am achieving this while maintaining a sensible work-life balance, working towards and developing my own vision of sustainable agriculture.

 Modest affordable housing on the property is ideal, but is not absolutely necessary.

 To contact a land seeker, you must first create a land listing and have it approved by our staff.
 Thank you.